sapotools/sapo/README.md

 ```sh
 ./bin/sapo -t path/to/file.sil
 ```
-`sapo` uses the maximum number of concurrent threads for the executing achitecture, while the line
+`sapo` uses the maximum number of concurrent threads for the executing architecture, while the line
 ```sh
 ./bin/sapo -t 5 path/to/file.sil
 ```